JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui/README.md

 ## Usage

-This section contains instructions on how to use the Horiseon homepage.
+This section contains instructions on how to use the professional portfolio homepage.

 1. Navigation bar: